Tuna Noodle Casserole – HmF

 Curried Eggplant

-Add the onion and garlic and cook, stirring frequently, for about 5 minutes until the onions begin to soften.
-Add the tomatoes, salt and pepper.
-Cook for about 10 minutes and remove from the heat.
-Let cool and then puree until smooth.
-Set aside.
+Add the onion and garlic and cook for about 5 minutes until the onions begin to soften.
+Stir frequently.

 Broccoli Corn Taco Bake